LaggyTobey/Blender-Fortnite-Cel-Shader/README.md

+### UPDATES (7/22/2022)
+First huge shader update
+- Fixed Emission
+- Added SG texture support (only used by Zoe Clash right now)
+- Added Anisotropic and Glossy drivers
+- Fixed Global Light Intensity
+- and more

 # A Blender shader for Fortnite Cel-Shaded skins
 Like the title says, this is a shader in Blender specifically designed for (most) Fortnite Cel-Shaded skins, such as Naruto and Erisa.
 #### WARNING: This is still a WIP, so don't expect too much out of this right now.